The Monarch Butterfly, An Endangered Beauty In The US

 15 Monarch Pollinator Plants

 This Monarch Pollinator Plants package is a fantastic way to create a butterfly-friendly garden and attract beautiful monarch butterflies to your space.
 Among the various plants included in the package, the Trumpet Vine, Milkweed, and Jewelweed stand out for their remarkable attributes, making them essential for any butterfly enthusiast.
-Create a Stunning Meadow With Pollinator Plants Adding 15 monarch pollinator plants to your yard is a great way to create a small wildflower meadow.
+Monarch and Pollinator Attracting Plants are one of our best selling perennial packages Adding 15 monarch pollinator plants to your yard is a great way to create a small wildflower meadow.
 Some milkweed species have robust, monoecious flowers with a maximum height of three feet.
 Other variants include vines with long, twining stems.
 Zinnias can take several forms, including daisy, cactus, and dahlia shapes.
 They come in various colors, including white, yellow, orange, red, and pink, and they feature vibrant, solitary flowerheads on an upright stem.
 A coneflower's delicate petals can be any pink, purple, or white shade.
 Modern coneflowers are available in a rainbow of hues, including orange, green, peach, and coral; they can be single or double-bloomed.
 Design a Striking Butterfly Heaven With Pollinator Plants They benefit butterfly gardens in various ways.
-They provide butterflies with food and shelter while the butterflies themselves spread pollen, allowing them to multiply.
+They provide butterflies with food and shelter while the butterflies spread pollen, allowing them to multiply.
 Some popular flowers that work well in butterfly gardens include verbenas, blazing stars, marigolds, and goldenrods.
 Planting 15 of them in a cluster will create exquisite havens for butterflies, bees, and other pollinators.
 Build a Colorful Woodland Edge With Pollinator Plants A natural ecotone is the gradual change from open to wooded regions; planting flowers that attract butterflies in these areas can help make the transition seem more natural.
 The habitats the flowers create are optimal for many other kinds of animals, including birds and bees.
 A few of the most common flowers that work well as woodland edges include barrenworts, hostas, and toad lilies.
 The attractive blossoms these flowers create add a unique appeal to yards with wooded areas.
 Enhance your gardens with Monarch Pollinator Plants and nectar flowers to turn them into butterfly waystations.
-You can even arrange other flowers in an outer ring around the milkweed to create an exciting design.
+You can even arrange other flowers in an outer ring around the milkweed to create an exciting butterfly garden design.
 It's best to grow a range of nectar flowers that blossom in the spring, summer, and autumn; these can be annuals, biennials, or perennials.
 Include a minimum of ten of them, preferably of diverse types, to provide a healthy food supply for the butterflies and their larvae.

 Butterfly Milkweed - TN Nursery